-The Irish Policy Agendas Project is part of the established, world-class Comparative Agendas Project (CAP) network.
-CAP research projects aim to measure the allocation of attention to policy issues across multiple institutional, political, and societal agendas, and to use those data to understand policy and politics.
+The Irish Policy Agendas Project and the Public Policy Agendas on a Shared Island project are part of the established, world-class Comparative Agendas Project (CAP) network.
+CAP research aims to measure the allocation of attention to policy issues across multiple institutional, political, and societal agendas, and to use those data to understand policy and politics.

-The Irish Policy Agendas Project has received support from the Irish Research Council’s New Foundations scheme, the University of Limerick’s Faculty of Arts, Humanities, and Social Sciences and the Department of Political Science at Aarhus University.
+The Irish Policy Agendas Project and the Public Policy Agendas on a Shared Island project have received support from the Irish Research Council’s New Foundations scheme 2019 and 2022, the University of Limerick’s Faculty of Arts, Humanities, and Social Sciences and the Department of Political Science at Aarhus University.